gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

      or several file names on the same gnatpp command are allowed.
 The file name may contain path information; it does not have to follow the GNAT file naming rules

+     Note that it is no longer necessary to specify the Ada language version;
+     ``gnatpp`` can process Ada source code written in any version from Ada 83 onward without specifying any language version switch.

    .. _Switches_for_gnatpp: